Jalingpp/TrustMeta/TESTING.md

 # Or start with MPT
 ./scripts/start_system.sh -a mpt

-# Or start with CryptoAccumulator
+# Or start with MPT
-./scripts/start_system.sh -a accumulator
+./scripts/start_system.sh -a mpt
 ```

 ### 2. Run Tests